ChristianHaroldsen/TestCar/code/NextUp.md

 #Next Up:
+Remove percentage power, convert to 0-255 values.

-Not correctly going into state 8.
+Check state transitions.
+It is not correctly going into state 8.
 When pressing down at "full speed" the car moves to the right.
-The high power stages do not seem to function at all.
-Solution: remove higher stages for these low power motors.